8Bitsian/Cisco-Networking-Academy/Programming/C++ Essentials/module-1/06FlowControl.md

 - If the `condition_true_or_false` expression enclosed inside the parentheses represents a falsehood (i.e., it's value is zero), the statement behind this condition is omitted and the next executable instruction will be the one that lies after the conditional statement

 There may only be one statement after the `if` statement.
 When we have to conditonally execute more than one instruction we need to use braces `{}` which creates a structure called a **compound statement** or **block**.
 The block is treated as a single instruction by the compiler.
 Thsi is how to circumvent the `if` statement limitation.

-## 6.4 Update the Priority Table
-Now we can update our priority table.